bowenyu066/language-shapes-reasoning/final_blog.md

 | GPT-4o | 866.2 | 811.5 | **0.937** |
 | Llama-3.1-8B | 860.1 | 813.3 | **0.946** |

-All five tokenizers show ZH/EN ratios below 1.0 (5–9% savings), confirming that DeepSeek's Chinese outputs are genuinely more compact—the efficiency is real and tokenizer-independent.
+All five tokenizers show ZH/EN ratios below 1.0 (5–9% savings), confirming that DeepSeek's Chinese outputs are genuinely more compact.
 The variation in ratios (0.91–0.95) reflects differences in tokenizer vocabulary coverage for Chinese.

 **Implications.** This finding has direct computational implications.
-When a model is aligned—producing concise outputs in dense representations and using a tokenizer that preserves that density—inference costs scale proportionally with representation choice.
+When a model is aligned (producing concise outputs in dense representations and using a tokenizer that preserves that density) inference costs scale proportionally with representation choice.
 The same reasoning quality at 11% reduced token count yields savings in attention computation.
 However, when misaligned, choosing a "denser" representation can *increase* costs.
 Representation efficiency is not automatic; it requires encoder-representation alignment.

 ### 4.2 Training Distribution Determines Representation Capability

 Our second experiment tests whether representation invariance is a property of model architecture or training distribution.
 We compare two 8B-parameter models with contrasting training emphases: Qwen3-8B and Llama-3.1-8B-Instruct.
 According to official documentation, Qwen3-8B was trained on 36 trillion tokens spanning 119 languages with explicit support for over 100 languages including Chinese [^11].
 In contrast, Meta's Llama-3.1-8B-Instruct officially supports only eight languages: English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.
 Notably, Meta explicitly stated that Llama 3.1 has been trained on a broader collection of languages than the 8 supported languages, but developers must fine-tune for unsupported languages, such as Chinese, for better performance [^12].
 Thus, the contrast between the two models allows us to isolate the effect of training distribution while controlling for model scale.

 **Contrasting Performance Profiles.** On GSM8K, Qwen3-8B achieves 88.7% accuracy on English and 89.4% on Chinese (max tokens = 4096).
-These performances across representations are essentially identical—mirroring the representation invariance we observed in SOTA models in Section 4.1.
+These performances across representations are essentially identical.
+This aligns with the representation invariance we observed in SOTA models in Section 4.1.
 However, the results diverge sharply for Llama-3.1-8B: 80.3% on English but only 52.8% on Chinese, a gap of 27.5 percentage points.

 | Model | English | Chinese | Gap |
 |-------|---------|---------|-----|